fkcreates/codecoolshop/README.md

 # Connection properties

-There is a file in the repo called "connection.properties.template", please copy it into "webapp" directory.
+There is a file in the repo called 'connection.properties.template', please copy it into 'webapp' directory.
 Fill the template out with your user and password name.
 Database field should be 'codecoolshop' and host field should be 'localhost:5432'.